sumitLKpatel/ngx-number-keypad/projects/keypad/README.md

 Now create function in your component.ts file
 ```
   yourFunctionName(numberOutput: number) {
-    console.log(test) // you will have your keypad output here
+    console.log(numberOutput) // you will have your keypad output here
   }

 ```